ravimajithia/api-wrapper/README.md

 ### Wrapper Class

 The `Wrapper` class is designed to manage API requests efficiently.
 It ensures that no more than a specified number of concurrent requests are made to the same endpoint.
 Excess requests are queued and processed in order.
-For tesing purpose, I have added 1 second delay in response to see requests behaviour.

 ### React Application